VincentClark/FakeStore/README.md

 - video-player Comonents/Pages/FS5VideoPlayer imports JSON from video server.
 - Adjusted to update on src change ~/Components/Parts/HTML5Video.js

+### Version 1.10
+- Added Mongo DB to project.
+See "Notes.txt" for how to connect a mongo DB and provide it with the proper information.
+- the ~/videolist route is still enabled.
+If you do not wish to set up mongo DB you can change FS5VideoPlayer.js line 17 replace videostub with videolist
+- In Mongo DB I added hook for future enhancements which allows commenting on the video.

 ### To Build Front End

 1. Navigate to fakestore_frontend